A champion for hardworking Rhode Islanders

 Gina’s leadership, strong business background, and vision have helped Rhode Island turn the corner on its long-running economic struggles as businesses big and small choose to bring more jobs to the Ocean State.
 Her business savvy has helped the Rhode Island government serve people more effectively and efficiently, and Gina has funneled those savings into workforce training programs that match community colleges with local employers.
 She has revived the long-vacant Rhode Island Commission on Women to promote equality in the state.
 A fierce advocate for putting an end to gender discrimination in pay, Gina launched the Rhode Island Pay Equity Tip Line, a telephone line allowing women and men to report employers who violate the state law banning gender-based wage discrimination so that the state can hold employers accountable and lift up those who aren’t earning equal pay for equal work.
 She has signed into law bills to put in place workplace protections for pregnant women and to require employers to provide reasonable accommodations to new mothers.
 She recently oversaw the completion of the first offshore wind farm in the country, which has the capacity to power 17,000 homes sustainably — reducing dependency on oil and gas, cutting the cost of electricity by more than half for some Rhode Islanders, and putting locals to work in an innovative industry.
 Gina has also made voter registration easier for Rhode Islanders, and is dedicated to helping her constituents perform their civic duty and make their voices heard.
 When re-elected, she will continue fighting every day to keep Rhode Island moving forward.

 Gina’s first term has shown a new generation of working families that a progressive leader with creative ideas and political courage can increase economic opportunity for all.
-Gina’s strong, progressive leadership has helped create thousands of Rhode Island jobs over the past two years — but Republicans have been attacking this champion for women and families since she took office and are determined to turn the Ocean State red again.
-Gina’s impact is an inspiring example of the power of Democratic women in executive leadership positions, and with only 16 Democratic governors and merely two Democratic women governors in our entire country, we cannot afford to take this seat for granted.
+Her strong, progressive leadership has helped create thousands of Rhode Island jobs over the past four years.
+Gina’s impact is an inspiring example of the power of Democratic women in executive leadership positions.
 With Donald Trump’s dangerous agenda putting women and families at risk, Gina is dedicated to protecting Rhode Islanders from the extreme Republican policies that could dismantle the economic security she has worked so hard to rebuild.
-It’s time for the EMILY’s List community to give Gina’s must-win campaign for re-election our full support, and continue standing with this champion for women and families.
+The EMILY’s List community is proud to stand with this champion for women and families.